Muscle Of The Month: Transverse Abdominus (TVA)

 CONCLUSION

-While a well-toned TVA can reduce the likelihood of back injuries, anyone who is suffering from lower back pain should consult a medical professional before embarking on a new exercise regime, and work only with qualified personal trainers.
+While a well-toned TVA can reduce the likelihood of back injuries, anyone who is suffering from lower back pain should consult a medical professional before embarking on a new exercise regimen and work only with qualified personal trainers.

 Interested in becoming a personal trainer